-As per Regulation 44 of the regulations made under section 17 of the DBSA Act, the Directors may in their discretion borrow or raise funding for the purposes of the Bank subject to the leverage ratio not exceeding 2.5 times the permanent capital and accumulated reserves.
+As per Regulation 44 of the regulations made under Section 17 of the DBSA Act, the directors may in their discretion borrow or raise funding for the purposes of the Bank subject to the leverage ratio not exceeding 2.5 times the permanent capital and accumulated reserves.
 An annual borrowing programme, based on projections of business activity for the following financial year, is submitted to National Treasury for approval.
 The current year debt raised was within the approved programme, and the overall borrowings remained within the leverage ratio limit.

 Overall borrowing limit (R billion) Limit Borrowing

-Regulatory per DBSA Act 119 58
+Regulatory per DBSA Act 130 64

-Annual borrowing programme 6 2.2
+Annual borrowing programme 13 3

-Foreign currency borrowing 29 26
+Foreign currency borrowing 36 34

-Domestic Medium Term Note Programme 80 17
+Domestic Medium Term Note Programme 80 15

-\ The net repayment of R2.2 billion was made during the year (31 March 2022: R3.5 billion).
+The net repayment of R3 billion was made during the year (31 March 2023: R2.2 billion).
+The foreign currency borrowing limit for the 2024/2025 financial year is R41.4 billion.